 Working with Water: Tools for Landowners.
 This easy-to-read brochure outlines options for landowners and water users who are interested in implementing water conservation or efficiency projects on private lands.

 Dry Cottonwood Creek Ranch: Restoration Solutions for Working Lands.
-This brochure details the goings-on at the CFC-managed Dry Cottonwood Creek Ranch in the Upper Clark Fork, including the grass-fed beef program, Superfund cleanup and more.
+This brochure details lessons learned from Dry Cottonwood Creek Ranch in the Upper Clark Fork, including the grass-fed beef program, Superfund cleanup, and more.

 Landowners Guide: A guide to fixing streams on working lands in the Upper Clark Fork.
 Produced in partnership with the Watershed Restoration Coalition, this guide offers tips for landowners to navigate the “who, what, and how” of fixing streams: diagnosing the problems, designing the right solution, and finding the money and technical know-how to get the job done.